gankLei-X/DeepPSP/README.md

     python predict.py -input ...\DATASET\test_MAPK.fasta -predict-type kinase -kinase MAPK -output ...\result_kinase_model_MAPK -residue ST

  Output file includes three columns, position, residue type and score.
-The larger the score, the more likely this site is to be phosphorylated.
+The value range of score is [0, 1], with values closer to 1 indicating the site is more likely to be phosphorylated.

 # Train For Your own Data